Libensemble/libensemble/docs/data_structures/libE_specs.rst

             libEnsemble communicator.
 Default: MPI.COMM_WORLD
         'abort_on_exception' [boolean]:
             In MPI mode, whether to call MPI_ABORT on an exception.
-Default: True IF False, an exception will be raised by the manager.
+Default: True If False, an exception will be raised by the manager.
         'save_every_k_sims' [int]:
             Save history array to file after every k simulated points.
         'save_every_k_gens' [int]: